pxdal/cis-430-project/README.md

 run `python main.py` to load a test sample, predict a trajectory, and display it (using matplotlib's default interface).  it will also log the ADE and FDE for the provided prediction.

+note that the dataset isn't included by default.
+You can download the UCY dataset used [here](https://graphics.cs.ucy.ac.cy/research/downloads/crowd-data).
+Create a directory "datasets", extract the contents of the zip file, and move the "crowd-data" folder to the datasets directory you just created.
+Then the demo should run fine.

 ## How to train?

 There's no dedicated training script at the moment, but these three lines in `main.py`: